-As Monitoring Officer and Director of Governance, I am responsible for ensuring both elected Members and Officers uphold high standards of behaviour and conduct in adherence of the law.
+As Monitoring Officer and Service Director of Governance, I am responsible for ensuring both elected Members and Officers uphold high standards of behaviour and conduct in adherence of the law.

 No one could have predicted the demands placed on the Council's decision-making processes and the length of time virtual meeting arrangements would be in place.
 The need to maintain absolute transparency and confidence in our governance arrangements were critical to maintaining public support and confidence.
-The business of Council has continued despite these challenges and it is pleasing to note that members of the public have embraced greater access to our meetings through this technology and have viewed proceedings in greater numbers than was ever the case previously.
+The business of Council has continued despite these challenges, and it is pleasing to note that members of the public have embraced greater access to our meetings through this technology and have viewed proceedings in greater numbers than was ever the case previously.

 The areas of improvement set out in this Annual Governance Statement are noted and elected Members and Officers of the Council will work together to ensure we build on the progress made to date.
-I would like to take the opportunity to thank members of our Audit and Governance Committee for the manner in which they have carried out their role in such demanding circumstances and continued to provide the rigour expected when seeking assurances on how the Council conducts its systems and processes.
+I would like to take the opportunity to thank members of our Audit and Governance Committee in the way they have carried out their role in such demanding circumstances and continued to provide the rigour expected when seeking assurances on how the Council conducts its systems and processes.

-7. Internal Audit and the Opinion on Internal Control, Risk and Governance 2020/21

-In accordance with the Accounts and Audit Regulations 2015 and the Public Sector Internal Auditing Standards (PSIAS), the Head of Internal Audit, Anti-Fraud and Assurance is required to provide independent assurance and an annual opinion on the adequacy and effectiveness of the council's internal control, governance and risk management arrangements.
+7. Internal Audit and the Opinion on Internal Control, Risk and Governance 2020/21 and effectiveness of the council's internal control, governance, and risk management arrangements.
 This is achieved through the delivery of an annual programme of risk-based audit activity, including counter fraud and investigation activity.
-Management actions arising from the audit work are agreed with the aim of improving the internal control, governance and risk management arrangements of the council.
+Management actions arising from the audit work are agreed with the aim of improving the internal control, governance, and risk management arrangements of the council.